andres-erbsen/dename/README.md

 	dnmgr set bob pgp "$(gpg --fingerprint -K $KEYID | grep -im1 fingerprint\ = | tr -dc A-F0-9)"

+#### Back up `~/.config/dename`

+Each `dename` name is controlled by a secret key, which `dnmgr` by default stores in `~/.config/dename`.
+You probably want to back it up somewhere safe (as the secret key is just 64 bytes, I would recommend printing it out, both in hex and QR code format).
+There is no way to modify a profile without having the corresponding key.
+This is so because we (the `dename` server operators) would not have any way of proving to the world that the correct user actually contacted us and asked us to recover their name (as opposed to a third party compelling us to do so).

 ### Scripts

 `dngpg` performs arbitrary `gpg` commands with a `dename` user's public key as